 - Feeling self-conscious about your smile

 A bridge is comprised of an artificial tooth anchored by crowns on healthy adjacent teeth.
 In other words, a dental bridge “bridges” the gap left by a missing tooth.
-If you aren’t sure whether you qualify for a tooth implant, call our office to schedule a consultation with our dentist.
+If you aren’t sure whether you qualify for a, call our office to schedule a consultation with our dentist.
 We’d be more than happy to answer any questions you might have.

-In order to place a dental bridge, our dentist would have to remove healthy enamel from teeth on both sides of the gap.
-Once enamel is removed, it can never be replaced.
-Our dentist prefers implants over bridges because they let you keep as much natural tooth enamel as possible.
+In order to place a dental bridge, our dentist would have to file down teeth on both sides of the gap.
+Once this tooth structure is removed, it can never be replaced.
+Our dentist prefers implants over bridges because they don’t affect adjacent teeth.
+This lets you keep as much natural tooth structure as possible.

 A tooth implant is sturdier than a bridge because it’s anchored to your jaw.
 This added stability helps you smile, talk, and eat with confidence.
-Dental implants are also long-lasting, which means you’ll be able to enjoy a beautiful healthy smile for years to come.
+Dental implants from Precision Family Dental are also long-lasting.
+This means you’ll be able to enjoy a beautiful healthy smile for years to come.

 Dentures don’t prevent jawbone deterioration because they sit on top of your gums.
-A tooth implant, on the other hand, will exert pressure your lower jawbone needs to stay healthy.
+A, on the other hand, will exert pressure your lower jawbone needs to stay healthy.
 If you don’t get a tooth implant, you will eventually lose jawbone tissue and experience facial collapse.
 Once the jawbone deteriorates, it’ll become harder to refit dentures so you can chew without pain.

 Unlike dentures, dental implants never slip.
 This means that you can eat, talk, and smile like you did before tooth loss.
 While denture teeth have to be submerged in water or denture cleanser when they aren’t in your mouth, implants can be cared for like natural teeth.